2006 Thai coup d'état: 20 September

-Late in the evening, a spokesman of the CDR announced that the king has issued a royal command to appoint Gen Sonthi Boonyaratglin as the CDR president.
+Late in the evening, a spokesman of the CDR announced that the king has issued a royal command to appoint Sonthi as the CDR president.

 Contradicting earlier announcements, the CDR issued a 13th statement maintaining the status of the newly selected Election Commission and adding that the EC ACT would organize the election of local administrations and councils.

-The Council for Democratic Reform then issued its seventh order dividing responsibilities into four divisions as part of responsibility sharing.
+The CDR then issued its seventh order dividing responsibilities into four divisions as part of responsibility sharing.
 The four divisions were the CDR, the secretariat, the advisory division, and the special affairs division.

-Day three (Thursday)
+21 September

-The files and papers related to the investigation of the alleged car bomb plot against Mr Thaksin (24 August 2006) vanished from the Crime Suppression Division (CSD) Tuesday night around 21:30.
-Police loyal to deputy police chief Pol Gen Priewphan Damapong (brother of ousted Prime Minister Thaksin Shinawatra's wife Khunying Potjaman) were also seen loading assault weapons from the CSD in vehicles that went off to an unknown destination.
+The files and papers related to the investigation of the alleged car bomb plot against Thaksin (24 August 2006) vanished from the Crime Suppression Division (CSD) on the night of 19 September.
+Police loyal to deputy police chief General Priewphan Damapong (brother of Thaksin's wife Khunying Potjaman) were also seen loading assault weapons from the CSD in vehicles that went off to an unknown destination.